Wyko/essential_deathworlders/content/books/good-training/8-fetch.md

 "Very well.
 Then come, let us see to more suitable arrangements."
 He opened the door and led Daar out of the room who bounded happily behind him (jerky and water in hand), immediately joined by the woman from intelligence.
 Her expression was both utterly professional and slightly mortified.

 "Right this way, gentlebeings.
-Daar, we will need you to vouch for prisoners, provide recommendations for their disposition…"
+Daar, we will need you to vouch for prisoners, provide recommendations for their disposition..."

 They left, and set to the details.

 ---

-**Meanwhile…**
+**Meanwhile...**
 "Chiilek"

 **\<System Notification:** Session established\>